The Scoop on Gruyere

 Why is Gruyere so awesome?

 “Gruyere holds a special place in my heart.
 Its flavors cover a wide spectrum of possibilities, depending on the season, age, and where within the region it’s made.
 Being a raw milk cheese, terroir plays a major role, because every nuance of where the milk is produced shines through each bite,” says Wade.
-“It’s a hearty melting cheese that I love to eat in the wintertime; it warms the soul.
+“It’s a hearty melting cheese that I love to eat any time of year; it warms the soul.
 The aromas are intoxicating, and it’s no surprise that it’s one of Switzerland’s most recognized cheeses.
 Cook with it, put it in on a board with charcuterie and alongside a nice glass of wine, or have it on its own.
 The only mistake you can make with Gruyere is not having it!”

 How do you personally like to enjoy Gruyere?